kristofg/rifec/README.txt

 * The geotagging feature is currently not supported.

-* Different destination directories for different file types coming from the same card (like RAW+JPEG) is currently not supported.

 * Running programs (hooks) to manipulate the images after they are saved is currently not supported.

-* Date-based destination directories based on the image (EXIF) date is currently not supported.
+* Date-based destination directories based on the image (EXIF) date is currently not supported (note that date-based destination directories based on the time of transfer works fine.)

 Resources and other implementations